7 Car Buying Mistakes to Avoid

-Unless you plan on buying your car in cash, you’ll need a loan to buy the new to you car.
+Unless you plan on buying your car in cash, you’ll need a loan to buy the new car.
 Whether you realize it or not, you have options beyond the dealer to secure financing.
-You can use local financial institutions or find rates online before walking into the dealership.
+You can use local financial institutions or find auto loan rates online before walking into the dealership.
 This helps you make an informed decision once the dealer gives you their rate.

 In some cases it may be the best option, but you won’t know that if you’re not armed with information.
 Even if you drive away with a 1-2% lower rate, it can mean a significant difference in your monthly payment.